Lom (Most District)

 Lom (Bruch) is a town in Most District in the Ústí nad Labem Region of the Czech Republic.
 It has about 3,800 inhabitants.
+It is located on the border between the Most Basin and Ore Mountains.

+Lom was founded at the end of the 12th century, but it became a town only in 1938.
+The main landmark of Lom is the Church of the Sacred Heart.

 Administrative division

 Lom consists of two municipal parts (in brackets population according to the 2021 census):